nkito/ex86/README.md

 ## Description

 It has 8086, 80186, and 80386 modes.
 Compatibility of 80386 is not 100% but Linux and 32-bit DOS apps run on it.
+An original BIOS suited to the emulator is available.

 ## Build